damianhakert/damianhakert.github.io/source/handbook/positioning-faq/index.md

     1. The enterprise world could benefit from this product.
     1. We wanted to be able to offer some features that aren’t necessarily needed in the open source world but are needed for large companies.
     1. For those features, we charge our large customers and in return are able to create those features and hire people to work on the open source project.
 * I use the hosted version of GitLab.
-Why would my company need on-premise?
+Why would my company need on-premises?
     1. More secure and customizable.
     1. LDAP integration
     1. Paid support
     1. 2FA
     1. Permissions management
 * How does support work?
-    1. For on-premise EE - https://about.gitlab.com/pricing/ - gitlab enterprise edition with paid support
+    1. For on-premises EE - https://about.gitlab.com/pricing/ - gitlab enterprise edition with paid support
     1. For GitLab.com - Bronze support - monthly fee - https://gitlab.recurly.com/subscribe/gitlab-com-bronze-yearly-20
     1. Active StackOverflow community for free users.
 * Do you offer a solution for migrating data from GitHub, Bitbucket, SVN to GitLab?